oikwunze/ServiceNow_Administrator_Plan/README.md

 ## Create the NeedIt Application and Application Files

+### ServiceNow's powerful platform allows developers to create cloud-native applications to rapidly add value to their organization.

 Access a comprehensive set of platform services such as **data management, workflows, templates, scripting tools, and integrations** that allow you to rapidly develop and deploy Web standards-based service management applications for every department in the enterprise.

 **Consumerize your users’ experiences via consistent and intuitive user interfaces, self-service portals, and service catalogs.**